kedacore/http-add-on/docs/install.md

 - **Operator** - watches for `ScaledHTTPObject` CRD resources and creates necessary backing Kubernetes resources (e.g. `Deployment`s, `Service`s, `ScaledObject`s, and so forth)
 - **Scaler** - communicates scaling-related metrics to KEDA.
 By default, the operator will install this for you as necessary.
 - **Interceptor** - a cluster-internal proxy that proxies incoming HTTP requests, communicating HTTP queue size metrics to the scaler, and holding requests in a temporary request queue when there are not yet any available app `Pod`s ready to serve.
 By default, the operator will install this for you as necessary.
     >There is [pending work](https://github.com/kedacore/http-add-on/issues/354) that may eventually make this component optional.

-## Before You Start: Cluster-global vs. Namespaced installation
+## Before You Start: Cluster-global vs. Namespaced Installation

 Both KEDA and the HTTP Add-on can be installed in either cluster-global or namespaced mode.
 In the former case, your `ScaledObject`s and `HTTPScaledObject`s (respectively) can be installed in any namespace, and one installation will detect and process it.
 In the latter case, you must install your `ScaledObject`s and `HTTPScaledObject`s in a specific namespace.